Weird and wonderful buildings on Barcelona’s iconic hill

 Times: 10 am or 4 pm

 Duration: 4 hours

-What’s included: Guided tour and entrances
+What’s included: Guided tour and all applicable entrances fees

 - Please wear comfortable shoes.